K1D77A/cl-bloggy/README.md

-Next we must add a simple entry using `easy-blog-entry` This macro accepts 5 arguments, the first is the class of the blog-entry you want to create, the next the category, the next the title of the entry and last the hunchentoot server; the last and most important variable is a form that would be valid when passed to spinnerets 'with-html'.
+Next we must add a simple entry using `easy-blog-entry` This macro accepts 5 arguments, the first is the class of the blog-entry you want to create, the next the category, the next the title of the entry the fourth is the hunchentoot server, and the last and most important variable is a form that would be valid when passed to spinnerets 'with-html'.
 Here is an example:

 ```lisp